LantaoYu/SeqGAN/README.md

 # SeqGAN

 ## Requirements:
-Tensorflow r0.10
+*Tensorflow r0.10
-Cuda 7.5 (for GPU)
+*Cuda 7.5 (for GPU)
-nltk python package
+*nltk python package

 ## Introduction
+Apply Generative Adversarial Nets to generate sequences of discrete tokens.

 ![](https://github.com/LantaoYu/SeqGAN/blob/master/figures/seqgan.png)

 The illustration of SeqGAN.
 Left: D is trained over the real data and the generated data by G. Right: G is trained by policy gradient where the final reward signal is provided by D and is passed back to the intermediate action value via Monte Carlo search.